BLOG

 Limerence can be triggered by a variety of factors, including physical attraction, shared interests and values, and a sense of connection with the other person.
 It can also be influenced by cultural and societal expectations of what constitutes a "perfect" relationship.

 While limerence can be a powerful and all-consuming experience, it is important to remember that it is not the same as love, and it is not a healthy or sustainable basis for a long-term relationship.
-If you find yourself experiencing limerence, it may be helpful to seek support from friends, family, or a mental health professional to help you navigate your feelings and make healthy decisions.

-Are you Anxiously Attached ?
+Are you Anxiously Attached?

 Understanding Anxious Attachment in Relationships